sweisman/cass-edi/README.md

 I was told at the time that because of my work I would be named as one of the contributors to the article published as a result of the project.
 Being that I left years before that happened, my name was sadly omitted.

 The initial file to load is `OPTICS26.SCR`, which loads all other files.
 From what I remember, the `26` referred to the 26 screens of source code when I took over development.
-The number was not interated further.
+The number was not iterated further.
 By the time I left, a little over a year later, there were over 250 screens, all of which I wrote.
 Some screens mention other names, which included the professor overseeing the project, his PhD candidate student (my direct boss), and a former member of the team.
 Still, I wrote 90% of the code.
 The rest was written by my boss.